 Are you planning a party for Independence Day this year?
 Throwing one for your family and friends can be a wonderful, fun experience that creates fabulous memories.
-Here's how to throw an unforgettable July 4th party kids will love.
+Plan kid-friendly games and other activities for 4th of July.

-Independence Day is a fabulous holiday to celebrate with a big gathering.
-Between the history of the day, the fun traditions and the merriment its sure to be a party to remember -- but how can you plan a kid-friendly one?
+Independence Day is a perfect holiday to celebrate with a big family gathering or a fun neighborhood party!
+From the history behind the day, to the fun annual traditions we share and all the patriotic attire, this is sure to be a party to remember — but how can you plan a kid-friendly one?

-These tips and tricks will help you plan and throw the best kids July 4th party ever.
+These tips and tricks will help you plan and throw the best kid-friendly 4th of July party ever.

-Choosing food for any party is important because you don’t want to spend more time in the kitchen then with your guests.
-So, don’t plan a complicated meal.
-Simplicity works just fine.
+Choosing the menu for any party is important because you don’t want to spend more time in the kitchen than with your guests.
+So, for an easy and fun July 4th party don’t plan a complicated meal for your guest — simplicity works just fine.

-Hot dogs and hamburgers are a fabulous July 4th tradition.
-Serve yours with a condiment bar featuring relish, a selection of mustards, ketchup, barbecue, sourkraut, onions, tomatoes, lettuce and whatever else your family likes.
-You can make it more intereresting by also including a few fun toppers too like chili, guacamole or hot sauce.
-Want to do something a little different?
-Serve marinated grilled chicken instead with rolls and toppings for a different take on the traditional fare.
+Hot dogs and hamburgers are a classic 4th of July tradition, but don’t let that steer you away from putting your own twist on tradition!
+Serve yours with a condiment bar featuring relish, a selection of mustards, ketchup, barbecue sauce, sauerkraut, sliced or chopped onions, tomatoes, lettuce and whatever else your family likes.
+You can make it more interesting by including a few fun toppers too like chili, guacamole or hot sauce.
+Want to do something different than the usual burger?
+Serve marinated grilled chicken on rolls instead, for a different take on the traditional fare.

-Serve it with kid-friendly salads like potato salad, pasta salad and broccoli slaw.
-You can also serve a veggie platter with a selection of dips like hummus and ranch.
-For dessert, serve cut up fresh fruit and a baked good such as red, white and blue cupcakes.
+Serve your festive main course with a variety of kid-friendly salads like potato salad, pasta salad and coleslaw.
+You can also serve a fresh veggie platter — think baby carrots, sliced cucumber, bell pepper slices, broccoli and sweet peas — with a selection of dips like hummus and ranch.
+For dessert, serve sliced or diced fresh fruit along with a baked good such as red, white and blue cupcakes.

-What’s more perfect for July 4th than a sparkling beverage?
-And yes, the kids can get in on it too, but you just need to make sure to keep the adult and kid cocktails seperate.
-Jes Gordon, author of Party Like A Rock Star, suggests garnishing nonalcoholic drinks, like her Swamp Juice below, with strawberries to make them easily distinguishable.
+What’s more perfect for Independence Day than a sparkling beverage?
+And yes, the kids can get in on it too — just make sure you have an easy way to keep the adult and kid cocktails separate.
+Jes Gordon, author of Party Like A Rock Star, suggests garnishing nonalcoholic drinks (like her Swamp Juice below) with strawberries to make them easily distinguishable.

 Looking for a recipe?
 Here are a few kid-friendly ideas: